jagotu/BACIL/thesis_text/thesis_text.md

 }
 ```

 One factor to keep in mind is that to follow the standard, the state transitions are coupled with widening or narrowing operations.
-For example, according to ECMA-335 _I.12.1 Supported data types_ "Short numeric values (int8, int16, unsigned int8, and unsigned int16) are widened when loaded and narrowed when stored.".We also need to perform our own housekeeping because we store all primitives in a flat `long[]`.
+For example, according to ECMA-335 _I.12.1 Supported data types_ "Short numeric values (int8, int16, unsigned int8, and unsigned int16) are widened when loaded and narrowed when stored".
+We also need to perform our own housekeeping because we store all primitives in a flat `long[]`.
 Each class representing a primitive implements its own widening and narrowing as necessary.

 ### CompilationFinal annotation